grcooper/fioria-mmo/docs/dev.md

 3. Install NPM/NodeJS however you choose you can get downloads [here](https://nodejs.org/en/download/)
 4. Install Postgres from [here](http://postgresguide.com/setup/install.html) and set password to `postgres` and username to `postgres`
 5. Install dependancies from the root folder with `mix deps.get`
+6. Create the postgres database with `mix ecto.setup`
-6. Install node dependencies with `cd assets && npm install`
+7. Install node dependencies with `cd assets && npm install`
+8. Go back to the root directory `cd ..`
-7. Start your server with `mix phx.server`
+9. Start your server with `mix phx.server`
-8. Run tests using `mix tests`
+10. Run tests using `mix tests`

 Make sure to check out our [deveopment plans](devplans.md) before contributing so your vision is in line with ours.
 Feel free to submit changes to the plans if you have a really cool idea you want to implement.